pulumi/docs/content/blog/creating-a-python-aws-application-using-flask-and-redis/index.md

 redis_endpoint = {"host": redis_balancer.dns_name, "port": redis_port}
 ```

-The Redis backend is completed, and now all that's left is to create the Flask frontend.
+The Redis backend is complete, and now all that's left is to create the Flask frontend.

 A similar set of a target group, balancer, and listener is created for the frontend.
 Unlike
-Redis, Flask will serve as the webpage, and as such needs to receive its data from port 80.
+Redis, Flask will serve as the webpage and, as such, needs to receive its data from port 80.

 ```python
 flask_targetgroup = aws.lb.TargetGroup("flask-targetgroup",